- Course Reserves Operator/Manager

 - Adding or editing a citation may automatically trigger a purchase request (create a PO line); see Configuring Automatic Purchasing Requests from Citations.

-- For information about Ex Libris's reading list/citation management system, see the Leganto Administration Overview.
+- For information about Ex Libris' reading list/citation management system, see the Leganto Administration Overview.

 - Citations added using the Alma UI or the Alma Web service API are added to the default section of a reading list (sections are relevant only in Leganto).

-When editing citations, you can click the link following Reading List to access the Edit Reading List page.
+When editing citations, you can select the link following Reading List to access the Edit Reading List page.
 For more information about editing your reading list, see Editing Reading Lists.